crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Every project is different- focus on what makes yours cool/interesting/exciting/impressive.
 If yours was engineering-heavy, spend the majority of the time on step (3).
 If yours was more scientific, you should spend the majority of the video on (5).
 * Show, don't just tell.
 Demos of working apps or figures of analyzed results are gold.
 Don't just use your voice-over to read words off of a slide.

-### Final Questionnaire
+### Final Report

 Five minutes is short, and we want you do use your video to showcase what is great about what you did.
-So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out a detailed final questionnaire.
-This questionnaire is broken into two parts [here]({{page.questionnaire1}}) and [here]({{page.questionnaire2}}).
-The questions will look familiar - its okay to reiterate points you made on past checkpoints, but highlight what about your original plan changed in your final product.
+So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out a detailed final report.
+The questions that we ask you to address will look familiar - its okay to reiterate points you made on past checkpoints, but highlight what about your original plan changed in your final product.

-The questions we will ask, includes questions about these topics:
+The questions we will ask you to answer in your final report are , includes questions about these topics:

 * What problem you are solving/question you are answering
 * How you attempted to solve/answer it